illescasDaniel/ImageDreamer-QT-QUICK-MVC/README.md

 **TIP:** use `install-linux-dev.sh` to install these necessary dependencies to work on this project on a conda virtual environment named "ImageDreamer-dev".

-## Easy installation using conda (Anaconda/miniconda)
+## Easy installation using conda (Anaconda/miniconda) [Recommended]
-1. Clone the repo. `git clone https://github.com/illescasDaniel/ImageDreamer-QT-QUICK-MVC.git` `cd ImageDreamer-QT-QUICK-MVC`
+1. Clone the repo. `git clone https://github.com/illescasDaniel/ImageDreamer-QT-QUICK-MVC.git` `cd ImageDreamer-QT-QUICK-MVC`.
-2. Download [DreamShaperXL SFW v2 Turbo DPM++ SDE](https://civitai.com/models/112902?modelVersionId=341981) and move it inside the project here: "resources/models/dreamshaperXL_sfwV2TurboDPMSDE.safetensors".
-3. Install conda (anaconda or miniconda). https://www.anaconda.com/download https://docs.anaconda.com/free/miniconda/
+2. Install conda (anaconda or miniconda). https://www.anaconda.com/download https://docs.anaconda.com/free/miniconda/
-4. Create a conda environment with all its dependencies.
+3. Create a conda environment with all its dependencies.
 	- Ubuntu/macOS: `./install.sh`
 	- Windows (**Anaconda Powershell Prompt**, outside of VSCode): `.\install.ps1`
-5. Activate the new environment: `conda activate ImageDreamer`
+4. Activate the new environment: `conda activate ImageDreamer`
-6. Run the app: `invoke run`
+5. Run the app: `invoke run`
-7. Images will be saved to the output folder automatically.
+6. Images will be saved to the output folder automatically.

 **Note:** this is the preferred way, since using pip won't use your system theme.